Spherical Knot Mosaics: Background

-In 2008, \cite{LomonacoKauffman2008} first defined knot mosaics as a tool for representing quantum knots and conjectured that it could also be useful structure to study tame, classical knots.
-Later that year, \cite{LOMONACO–KAUFFMAN-CONJECTURE} showed that mosaic knot theory and classical knot theory are equivalent.
-That is, it was shown that knot mosaic type is a complete knot invariant.
-Since that time knot mosaics have been widely used to study classical knots.
+In 2008, \cite{LomonacoKauffman2008} first defined knot mosaics as a discrete tool for representing quantum knots and conjectured that it would also be a useful framework for classical knots.
+Later that year in \cite{LOMONACO–KAUFFMAN-CONJECTURE}, it was shown that mosaic knot theory and classical knot theory are equivalent.
+That is, it was shown that knot mosaic type is a complete knot invariant, so two knot mosaics represent the same knot if and only if the knot diagrams belong to the same knot type.
+Since then, knot mosaics have been widely used to study classical knots.

-If an $n$-mosaic has greater than one closed component, then we call it a link $n$-mosaic.
-A {\em link}, $L$, is an equivalence class of smooth embedding of one or more disjoint copies of $S^1$ into $S^3$ modulo the equivalence relation of smooth ambient isotopies.
-All knots are also one component links.
-Links also give rise to link diagrams.
-Each component of a link diagram may either be linked with one or more other components or can be split into a separate components which has no crossings with any other component.
-For brevity's sake we will only refer to knots throughout the rest of this paper, but many of the notions discussed can also be extended and defined for links.

-In classical knot theory, one of the earliest and most widely studied knot invariants is the \textit{crossing number} of a knot $K$, denoted $c(K)$, which is the minimum number of crossings among all possible knot diagrams representing $K$.
-Then through the lens of $n-$mosaics the most obvious invariant one can define with the structure of an $n$-mosaic is the {\em mosaic number}, $m(K)$, of a knot $K$.
-This is the smallest integer $n$ for which $K$ can be represented as a knot $n$-mosaic.
-For example, the unknot, $0_1$, has mosaic number equal to 2, meaning it cannot be represented on a 1-mosaic, but can on a 2-mosaic as in Figure \ref{fig:unknotmosaic}.
-It is interesting to point out that for some knots it is not possible for a knot $n-$mosaic to achieve both $m(K)$ and $c(K)$ in the same diagram due to the restrictions imposed by the mosaic tiles.
+The most obvious invariant one can define with the added structure of an $n$-mosaic is the {\em mosaic number}, $m(K)$, of a knot.
+This is the smallest integer $n$ for which a knot can be represented as a knot $n$-mosaic.
+For example, the unknot, $0_1$, has mosaic number equal to 2, meaning it cannot be represented on a 1-mosaic, but can on a 2-mosaic as in \autoref{fig:unknotmosaic}.

-One can also consider the knot {\em tiling number}, $t(K)$, which is the minimal number of non-empty tiles needed to represent knot a $K$ as a knot mosaic on a suitably sized mosaic.
-Closely related to these two knot invariants is the \textit{minimal mosaic tile number}, $t_M(K)$, which is the minimum number of non-empty tiles required to construct a knot mosaic representing $K$ on a knot $m(K)$-mosaic.
+One can also consider the knot {\em tiling number}, $t(K)$, which is the minimal number of non-empty tiles needed to represent $K$ as a knot mosaic.
+If $M_K$ achieves its tiling number, it is called {\em space efficient} \cite{Heap_2018}.
+Closely related to these invariants is the \textit{minimal mosaic tile number}, $t_M(K)$, which is the minimum number of non-empty tiles required to construct a knot mosaic across all knot mosaic of size $m(K)$ which represent $K$.
+If $M_K$ both achieves its tiling number and has size $m(K)$, then it is called {\em minimally space efficient} \cite{Heap_2018}.
+See \cite[Theorem~8 on p.
+788]{HeapKnowles2019} for proof that the tiling number of a knot can be different than the minimal mosaic tile number of a knot.
+We restate their example of $9_{10}$ in \autoref{tab:mosaicexamples}.
+The tiling number serves as a lower bound for the minimal mosaic tile number.
+Since it is possible for $t(K) < t_M(K)$ this means some knots only achieve their tiling number on a mosaic of size strictly greater than $m(K)$.